fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-09-27-standalone-chocolatey-installer.md

-There's currently only one drawback that I'm aware of: After running the installer, Windows might pop up a "This program might not have installed correctly", even if the overall installation might be successful.
-Others have reported the similar problems on [superuser][superuser_sfx] and [stackoverflow][stackoverflow_sfx].
+There's currently only one drawback that I'm aware of: After running the installer, Windows might pop up a "This program might not have installed correctly" message, even if the overall installation might be successful.
+Others have reported similar problems on [superuser][superuser_sfx] and [stackoverflow][stackoverflow_sfx].

 [choco_msi]: https://chocolatey.org/docs/installation#why-isnt-there-an-msi